slsa-framework/slsa/docs/spec/v1.0/levels.md

 -   With [verification], prevents mistakes during the release process, such as building from a commit that is not present in the upstream repo.

--   Aids organizations in creating an inventory of software and build systems used across a variety of teams.
+-   Aids organizations in creating an inventory of software and build platforms used across a variety of teams.

 <dt>Notes<dd>